spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 // do more stuff... even nest inside another promise, then filePromise.then(function(res) { ... });
 ```

+Yup, the second callback is optional.
+We're going to see why later.

 Okay, that's still not much of an improvement.
 How about this then?
 You can
 attach more than one callback to a promise if you like: